|Elliott Sound Products||Muting Circuits For Audio|

 Mute circuits that require a voltage to be present pose additional difficulties, because some means of holding up the supply voltage for the mute circuit has to be provided.
 A capacitor will usually do nicely, but it needs to be fairly large to ensure that the mute is maintained until all 'disturbances' have ended.
 It's not hard, but it does add extra parts.
 Providing a supply voltage before anything else gets power is much harder, so if you have equipment that makes noise at power-on your choices are limited.

 It's very hard to beat a relay.
 The mute/ un-mute action is sudden and creates some transients, but the effect is not usually a problem.
 It may not have the finesse of a nice soft action as you'll get with a LED/LDR combination, but it does what's needed reliably and with the absolute minimum of additional components.
 An added benefit is the fact that the mute is active in the absence of power, and the circuitry has to provide a DC voltage to activate the relay and remove the mute.
-Thos helps to protect the output stages of your equipment from static damage.
+This helps to protect the output stages of your equipment from static damage.
 The relay is the simplest and most effective of all muting circuits.

 Relays are also completely immune from damage caused by plugging in RCA leads.
 With these, the centre pin makes contact first, and any static charge (or the voltage that can be measured from all 'double insulated' and other un-earthed equipment) can't damage the contacts.
-The short circuit provided by the relay also protects the rest of the circuit.
+The short circuit to earth/ ground provided by the relay also protects the rest of the circuit.

 The next best option is JFETs, but their attenuation is not as good as a relay.
 The JFET is also static sensitive, and protection is needed to prevent static impulses from destroying the JFET.
 While BJTs actually work surprisingly well, they require more external circuitry than a relay or JFET so are not very good candidates.

 There is a lot of very confused thinking on the Web about mute circuits, and what does (and does not) work.
-Those shown here all work exactly as described, and distortion is generally very low (with the possible exception of the diode circuit).
+Those shown here all work exactly as described, and distortion is generally very low (with the possible exception of the diode circuits).
 Many people think that using BJTs must cause distortion, but that's only true if they aren't used properly.
 Perhaps surprisingly, transient distortion (while the signal is being muted or restored) is close to being inaudible provided the transition is fairly fast.
 If the transition takes less than 100ms, you almost certainly won't notice the distortion from a JFET.
 However, a BJT produces highly asymmetrical distortion during the transition and that may be audible under some conditions.